 Amp up the amenities

-In addition to cleaning up the property, consider adding deal-breaker amenities for millennials, such as free Wi-Fi.
-While you might consider upfront costs high, adding new state-of-the-art features will likely pay for themselves in one-to-two years.
+In addition to cleaning up the property, consider adding deal-breaker amenities for millennials, such as high-speed Wi-Fi and energy-efficient appliances.
+While you might consider upfront costs high, adding new features will likely pay for themselves in one-to-two years.
+Here are some more amenities that attract millennials:

 If you’re located in a warm climate, consider installing a private pool or hot tub, which many guests are willing to pay that bit extra for – quickly offsetting the investment.